Alyssa M. Bruno, Esq.

 Prior to entering private practice, Alyssa served a year term as an appellate judicial law clerk for the Honorable Jack A. Panella of the Superior Court of Pennsylvania.
 As a judicial law clerk, Alyssa assisted in drafting over fifty (50) decisions on civil and criminal appeals.
 She gained tremendous insight through this experience, which continues to shape the way she approaches cases to this day.

 Following her clerkship, Alyssa joined a regional commercial litigation firm in Morristown, NJ where she focused on products liability, insurance coverage matters, and other complex commercial litigation disputes.
-After three years of this work, Alyssa returned to her hometown in Easton, PA and pivoted her practice to focus on serving individuals and small businesses rather than large corporations.
+After several years of this work, Alyssa returned to her hometown in Easton, PA and pivoted her practice to focus on serving individuals and small businesses rather than large corporations.
 Since then, Alyssa has been representing artists, designers, and creative businesses in Pennsylvania and New Jersey.
 She finds this work incredibly fulfilling and looks forward to serving these communities for many years to come.

 Alyssa is the Co-Founder of the Villanova Fashion Law Society, which is a student-run organization dedicated to putting on events involving the niche area of law known as Fashion Law.
 Alyssa organized the Fashion Law Society’s inaugural Fashion Law Symposium, which featured panelists from top fashion companies, including Louis Vuitton and Stuart Weitzman.